 Studies

-Door drops are valued.
-If it were not, no one would use it, because it costs money.
-That is why industry regularly commissions studies.
-The aim is to measure the value of this mail for consumers, trade, industry and not-for-profit organisations.
-Furthermore, they examine the use of resources and the environmental footprint.
-You can find the results of studies from the past two years here.
+People appreciate letterbox advertising and information mail.
+If they didn’t, no one would use it, as it costs money.
+That’s why businesses and the industry regularly commission studies.
+Their objective: to measure the value of door drops for consumers, trade, industry and non-commercial organisations.
+They also examine the use of resources as well as the ecological footprint.
+These are the results from studies conducted over the past two years.

 Symbolfoto: Ein Mann steht an einer Verkaufstheke und wird von einer Frau bedient.